zesk/build/docs/tools/iterm2.md

 #### Arguments

 --ignore |- ` -i` - Flag.
 Optional.
 If the current terminal is not iTerm2, then exit status 0 and do nothing.
+--verbose |- ` -v` - Flag.
+Optional.
+Verbose mode.
+Show what you are doing.

 #### Exit codes